zetaglest/server-activity-app/README.md

-Android app that pops up a notification if there are playes on a server waiting for a game
+Android app that emits a notification if there are players on a MegaGlest server waiting for a game

 Note: This app does not work yet!